CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/rest-odata-api/error-codes.md

 # Error Codes and Messages

-Here are some potential error codes and messages you might encounter from REST API calls:
+When interacting with REST APIs, you may encounter various error codes that indicate authentication issues, missing endpoints, or internal system errors.
+Below are some common HTTP error responses and their possible causes:

-- **HTTP/1.1 401 Unauthorized** - authentication required.
-This happens when authentication credentials are either missing or invalid.
+- **HTTP/1.1 401 Unauthorized**: This error occurs when authentication credentials are missing or invalid.
+Ensure you provide the correct authentication token or credentials.

     Error Response: